Teemu Tainio: HJK Helsinki

 On 2 January 2013, it was announced that the 33-year-old Tainio had signed a two-year contract with the reigning Finnish champions, HJK Helsinki.
 On 19 June 2013, he scored his first goal for HJK, in a 4−2 away win over MYPA.
 This was his first goal since 24 August 2009.

 On 14 February 2015, Tainio announced his retirement as a player.

 International career

 Tainio made his debut for the Finland national team on 5 February 1998 against Cyprus, and was a regular for the team through most of the 2000s.
 After signing with New York Red Bulls in 2011, Tainio announced that he might retire at the international level, citing the long-distance flights and time difference between the States and Finland.
 After a two-year hiatus, Tainio made his comeback to the international team, immediately after his contract with the Red Bulls expired.

 Managerial career

+After Tainio ended his playing career, he worked for his former club Tottenham as a scout, before returning to Finland and starting as an assistant coach of Klubi 04, the reserve team of HJK Helsinki.

+Haka

 On 1 November 2018, Tainio was appointed as manager of Ykkönen side FC Haka, having previously worked as an assistant coach for the side.
 In his first season as manager, FC Haka overwhelmingly won the Ykkönen title, earning the club promotion to top tier Veikkausliiga.

+In the 2022 Veikkausliiga season, Tainio led Haka to finish 4th in the league with a limited budget and gained place in the 2023–24 UEFA Europa Conference League qualifiers, club's first appearance in Europe since 2008–09 UEFA Cup.

+AEL Limassol (assistant)

+On 28 October 2023, it was reported that Tainio starts working as the assistant coach of AEL Limassol in Cypriot First Division.
+On 22 January 2024, the club announced the termination of the contract of head coach Toni Koskela by mutual agreement, and simultaneously Tainio's contract was terminated as well.

+Tallinna Kalev

+On 7 March 2024, Tainio was named the assistant coach of Tallinna Kalev in Estonian Meistriliiga.
+On 1 August 2024, he was named the manager of the club.

+Finland (assistant)

+On 17 June 2024, Tainio was also named an assistant coach of the Finland national football team.
+His tenure ended in February 2025, when Jacob Friis replaced Markku Kanerva as head coach.

+Personal life

+His son Maximus Tainio is a Finnish professional footballer for Ykkösliiga club Salon Palloilijat (SalPa).